Agile-Labs-Tech/agilelabs-isms-policy/04 identify requirements/README.md

 # Validity And Document Management

 1. This document is valid as of the date of the version stated in this document.
-2. The owner of this document is System Administrator (SA), who must check and, if necessary, update the document at least once a year.
+2. The owner of this document is Technical Leader (TL), who must check and, if necessary, update the document at least once a year.
 3. When evaluating the effectiveness and adequacy of this document, the following criteria may be considered:
     * Number of organization&#39;s obligations that existed, but were not identified
     * Number or amount of penalties paid, resulting from lack of compliance with obligations